whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Select "Logout" button should logout from WT
 1. Select "Report a problem" button should open https://github.com/whole-tale/whole-tale/issues in new tab
 1. Select "View" on a Tale.
 The Run page should display
+1. Click the "user" icon
+  - You should see a dropdown expand
+  - The dropdown should contain the user's first/last name and gravatar image
+  - The dropdown should provide a link to the Settings page
+  - The dropdown should provide an option to Logout
+  - Select the "Settings" option should bring you to the Settings page

 ### Browse